 Special note 1: Yes, of course, you consult team members now, but if you’re like most leaders, you may do so haphazardly, missing lots of opportunities to come up with better solutions.
 The idea here is to consult consciously, intentionally, and frequently.
 I think of this approach as ‘ultra-collaboration.’

 Special note 2: Participants in my leadership training classes often wondered if sharing problem-solving power with team members could make them look weak and undermine their authority.
-I offered the thought that because collaborating produces better results, the reverses is true.
-With this approach we enhance our reputation as effective leaders – people who get problems solved and get things done.
+I offered the thought that because collaborating almost always produces better results, the reverse is true.
+With a collaborative approach we enhance our reputation as effective leaders – people who get problems solved and get things done.
 We gain respect, not diminish it.

 Special note 3: The collaborative approach helps to address the power imbalance in effect when one person holds a position of authority over another.
 It also addresses the rarely recognized power that unhappy employees hold over their boss and employer: They can withhold their labour by staying home when they’re not sick.
 They can ‘forget’ instructions.
 They can fail to notice when equipment shows signs of failing.
 They can do substandard work or do their work unsafely.
 And of course, they can quit and take their knowledge and experience with them.

-A leader who respects, engages and collaborates with team members has the ‘real’ power it takes to reduce these harms – and replace them with willing cooperation; greater enthusiasm; greater ownership and pride in quality of work; greater respect for you as their leader – and, of course, better talent retention.
+A leader who respects, engages and collaborates with team members has the ‘real’ power it takes to reduce these harms – and replace them with willing cooperation; greater enthusiasm; greater ownership and pride in quality of work; reduced absenteeism; greater respect for you as their leader – and, of course, lower turnover and better talent retention.

 I repeat, of course you consult your team members now, I’m simply encouraging you to do so more frequently and to expand the process.
 The key to success is making hyper-collaboration the new normal with your team.
 As you do so, more power to you.